Tortoises are calm and even-tempered creatures, so it can be hard to tell when a tortoise feels sad.

 - Shell health

-Tortoises are cold-blooded, meaning that they practice thermoregulation to absorb warmth from external sources.
+Tortoises are cold-blooded, meaning they practice thermoregulation to absorb warmth from external sources.
 Tortoises that lack a warm basking area cannot regulate their core temperature.

 A tortoise that can raise and lower its temperature can experience the following: